mingxuanche99/LogisticRegression/README.md

 $p(x)=\frac{1}{1+e^{-(Wx+b)}}$

-where $W$ and $b$ is the parameter to be estimated.
+where $W$ and $b$ are the parameters to be estimated.
 Thus, in implementation, we firstly define self.W and self.b.

 ### **1.2 Fit**
 Given the $p(x)$ is the predicted probability and $y$ is the ground-truth.
 Define $lr$ as the learning rate during optimization.